 If a place is available and there is no waiting list the local authority will be informed and the child will be admitted.
-If more applications are received than there are places available then applications will be ranked by the governing body in accordance with the oversubscription criteria, with the following modifications: Catholic children without an offer of a school place elsewhere are given priority immediately after Catholic child in Care Children, Child in Care children in the care of Catholic families and previously Child in Care Catholic children who have been adopted; similarly, other children without an offer of a school place are given priority immediately after Catholic families.
-Child in Care children in the care of Catholic families and previously Child in Care children in the care of a school place are given priority immediately after other Child in Care children.
-Child in Care children in the care of Catholic families and previously child in Care children who have been adopted.
+If more applications are received than there are places available then applications will be ranked by the governing body in accordance with the oversubscription criteria, with the following modifications: Catholic children without an offer of a school place elsewhere are given priority immediately after Catholic child in Care Children, Child in Care children in the care of Catholic families and previously Child in Care Catholic children who have been adopted; similarly, other children without an offer of a school place are given priority immediately after other Child in Care children.
+Child in Care children in the care of Catholic families and previously Child in Care after Catholic children who have been adopted.